In keeping with guidelines proposed by the Association of Pathology Chairs, the training program is divided into two parts:

 In short, we offer a comprehensive, integrated training program designed to prepare residents and fellows for productive careers in academic pathology or private practice.
 The program is well-organized, placing a high priority on resident-attending interaction and clinical problem-solving.
 In keeping with the concept of the pathologist as a clinical consultant, we offer a variety of teaching conferences for students, house officers, and clinical colleagues.

 Residents are expected to assume increasing responsibility with experience and to participate actively in our teaching programs.
-When their training is completed, our residents are well-prepared to take advantage of the many opportunities available in pathology today and those which will become available in the future.
+When their training is complete, our residents are well-prepared to take advantage of the many opportunities available in pathology today and those which will become available in the future.

 It is impossible in this brief description to describe all of the programmatic details that may be important for you in the decision-making process.
 It is also difficult to convey the enthusiasm of our faculty for teaching and the enthusiasm of our residents for learning.
 We hope that you will visit us to learn more about Vermont.
 For additional information about the program we welcome your inquiries.
 Please take a moment to call or write for information.